Mobile apps for accessing library resources.

 Adobe Digital Editions

-Adobe Digital Editions is required to download our e-books to your mobile device for offline reading.
+Adobe Digital Editions is required to download e-books on the ProQuest Ebook Central to your mobile device for offline reading.
 Free registration for an Adobe ID required, and an NHS OpenAthens account is required to access and download e-books to your device.
 Our guide to downloading e-books gives more details.

 Read by QxMS